juampa2010/Artisant-AI/Windows-setup.md

 ----

-16. Wait a minute or so to obtain the response from the conversation AI model.
+16. Wait a minute or so to obtain the response from the conversational AI model.

 ----